top of page

 You don’t need to become someone new.

-You only need to notice what feels heavy —
+You may only be able to notice what feels like too much right now —

-and wonder what might feel a little lighter.
+and what helps life feel a little more workable.

 with love jen - Hand-drawn style illustration with the text ‘Love Jen’ in script, underlined by a line that continues into a sketch of a hand holding a pen.